MelonKony/millmint/content/utopia/vekllei/society/government.md

 Accordingly, the Vekllei Government is separated into two governing bodies.

 1. **The Palace of the Land Sovereign**
-2. **The Government of the Vekllei Commonwealth, including Vekllei and its Atlantic possessions**
+2. **The Government of the Atlantic Commonwealth, including Vekllei and its Atlantic possessions**

 The following passages outline their structure and purpose as a general framework and reference for the political structure of the country.